Photon101/hubsignal/README.md

 **Find promising open-source work on GitHub — in seconds, not hours.**

 `hubsignal` is a zero-dependency CLI that scans GitHub issues and ranks them by signal strength.
 Stars, labels, freshness, and discussion activity all factor into a simple, inspectable score.
-No AI, no magic — just fast filtering of the GitHub issue firehose.

 ## Quick Start

 ```bash